opvia/product-challenge/README.md

 We will look at your submission and ask one question: **Did you build something great?**

-*P.S. getting set up is low-signal – if we can make it quicker to get started with this challenge please tell us. likewise if you don't think this is the best test of your skills*
+*P.S. getting set up is low-signal – if we can make it quicker to get started with this challenge please tell us.
+Likewise if you don't think this is the best test of your skills.*